-Kinesio cannot be understood without understanding our story.
-Dr. Kenzo Kase, a chiropractor developed the Kinesio Taping Method in the to facilitate the body’s natural healing process and prolong the benefits of his treatment after his patients left his clinic.
+Kinesio cannot be understood without understanding its origin.
+Dr. Kenzo Kase, a chiropractor developed the Kinesio Taping Method to facilitate the body’s natural healing process and prolong the benefits of his treatment after his patients left his clinic.

-Kinesio Taping® Method is a therapeutic taping technique which alleviates pain and facilitates lymphatic drainage through the elastic properties of the skin.
-With the use of specific applications, kinesotape can
+Kinesio Taping® Method is a therapeutic taping technique that alleviates pain and facilitates lymphatic drainage through the elastic properties of the skin.
+With the use of specific applications, Kinesio tape can:

 – Reduce pain and inflammation

 – Stimulate and strengthen muscles

 – Re-educate muscles

 Dynamic Movement Intervention is an intervention that incorporates a multitude of research and methodologies with emphasis on alignment, sensory integration and function.
 The goal is to provoke a desired action and promote progress to developmental milestones.
 DMI is an approach that uses dynamic techniques and tools to facilitate neuroplasticity and achieve motor milestones.

 The goals of DMI are to focus on alignment and postural control, range of motion, balance, to create functional movements and gross motor skill progressions.
 DMI uses a multitude of tools such as suits, immobilizers, and electrical stimulation to create positive outcomes.